Are you wondering what is the best oil for hair growth and thickness?

 People have told you about Dabur amla hair oil but you wonder if it's efficient for growing hair?

-During my second trip to India, I've discovered the secret of the Indian women: they use amla oil for hair growth and loss.
+During my second trip to India, I've discovered the secret of the Indian women: they use amla oil for hair growth and thickness.

 At that time, I was desperate in front of my split ends and broken roots.

 I had tried several types of care, without much success.

 Since then, I've been a fervent fan of amla power.
 I explain everything below, the before and after amla for my hair, the benefits of amla oil for hair, how to use amla oil for hair growth, oil and amla powder, alternative products, the truth about hair growth with amla, where to buy amla-based products, amla power for health...

 To buy these products, India is obviously the best place.
 But the good news is that Amazon offers a wide range.
 You will find links to these different products directly in the article, with the use I recommend.
 By using these links, you help me maintain this blog, at no extra cost to you.

 You should read this ultimate guide if you are looking for the best oil for hair growth and thickness, the best beard growth oil or the best hair oil for white hair to black, if you want to know everything about amla power, if you're looking for an amla oil review or a review about Dabur amla hair oil.
 But also if you want to know the other uses of alma for skin and health.
 Although you are on a travel blog, this guide has been made and is regularly updated following the many requests and questions of my readers.